FutureFuel/xray-laravel/README.md

 ## Daemon support

 The X-Ray daemon is automatically run in a Lambda environment.
-Use this over the default `Napp\Xray\Submission\APISegmentSubmitter` to relay requests to Amazon X-Ray.
+Use this over the default `Futurefuel\Xray\Submission\APISegmentSubmitter` to relay requests to Amazon X-Ray.

-Firstly, publish the X-Ray config and then update the submitter in `config/xray.php` to `\Napp\Xray\Submission\DaemonSegmentSubmitter::class`
+Firstly, publish the X-Ray config and then update the submitter in `config/xray.php` to `\Futurefuel\Xray\Submission\DaemonSegmentSubmitter::class`

 ```console
 php artisan vendor:publish --tag=xray-config